loay7alkhtib/PIKO-Caf-Pastry-Digital-menu/FREE_PLAN_GUIDE.md

 # 🆓 Supabase Free Plan Optimization Guide

 This guide shows you how to run your PIKO Café Digital Menu on the **Supabase Free Plan** (5GB egress/month) without any additional costs.
+Prefer the static JSON setup if you no longer have a Supabase project or want to minimize database usage entirely.

 ## 📊 Free Plan Limits